 b) Switch your metabolism, for five days a month, to running on ketones.
 Read my boo The Hybrid Diet to find out how, or come on my Hybrid Fast Detox Retreat to learn how.
 Having a tablespoon of Ketofast oil, direct fuel for ketones, and supplementing a combo of three nutrients in GL Support (carnitine, HCA rich Garcinia cambogia and chromium) helps.

 Your skin, like all cells, stays healthy by following the advice above but there are two nutrients that are especially important for the skin – vitamin A (both retinol and beta-carotene) and vitamin C. For optimal skin health, especially if you’re over 50, I recommend 2 grams if vitamin C a day internally (diet and supplements) and 20mcg of retinol and 10mcg of beta-carotene a day.
 Retinol is rich in fish (and meat) and beta-carotene is rich is yellow-red-orange foods.
 You can achieve half these amounts by eating the right foods so ideally need to supplement 10mcg of retinol and at least 5mg of beta-carotene.
 That’s what I take daily.

 I also apply transdermal vitamin A and C on my skin using Environ’s AVST and CQuench creams.
-See www.iiaa.eu for more details [xxxx or link to holfordirect.com but I think we may have stopped selling these.]
+See www.iiaa.eu for more details [xxxx or link to holfordirect.com.
 So, anti-ageing skin secrets include:

 a) increasing antioxidants both from food and diet